Code generation for Arduino (linear frequency modulation with low-pass filter)

 a = coefa(myfilt);

-Let's copy the obtained coefficients to the numerator and denominator of the block LPF
+Copy the obtained coefficients into the numerator and denominator of the block LPF models.

 if "chirp_lpf" in [m.name for m in engee.get_all_models()]